 Management activities have been conducted across the site in accordance with the management actions outlined in the OMP.
-Pest management and bushfire management activities were conducted across the entire offset site while weed management, habitat quality monitoring and weed mapping were conducted for Stage 1 only.
+Pest management was conducted across the entire offset site while bushfire management, weed management, habitat quality monitoring, rehabilitation planting and weed mapping were conducted for Stage 1 only.
 Refer to Plan 2.1 for map of Habitat Management Zones and Plan 2.2 for Stage 1.
 Contractor Reports are provided in Appendix H.